download high res photo of Dan

 He is the author of THE PURPOSE EFFECT: Building Meaning in Yourself, Your Role and Your Organization as well as FLAT ARMY: Creating a Connected and Engaged Organization.
 A renowned speaker, Dan has presented at multiple TED events and also writes for Forbes, Harvard Business Review, Psychology Today and The Huffington Post.
 Dan and his wife, Denise, have three young children (aka goats) and live in Victoria, Canada.
 He is also an Adjunct Professor at the University of Victoria.
 He is at work on his third book, tentatively titled OPEN TO THINK.

 Author, Speaker, Chief Envisioner

-Dan is the author of FLAT ARMY: Creating a Connected and Engaged Organization (May, 2013) and his next book, THE PURPOSE EFFECT: Building Meaning in Yourself, Your Role and Your Organization, will publish May 10, 2016.
+Dan is the author of FLAT ARMY: Creating a Connected and Engaged Organization (May, 2013) and THE PURPOSE EFFECT: Building Meaning in Yourself, Your Role and Your Organization (May, 2016).
 He is Chief Envisioner of TELUS Transformation Office; a future-of-work consulting group that helps organizations enhance corporate culture, leadership, learning, work styles & collaboration practices.

 Dan is a passionate leader in the leadership & social collaboration technology spaces and is uniquely skilled to ensure an organization can move from traditional cultures to healthier ways of working.